Babies do not need to be expensive.

 For the most part, you don’t need 100 different products or a fully decked out nursery.

-What Baby Products do I use?
+What Baby Products Are Needed?

 Take care of their skin now, do not introduce them to heaps of products and they will be better for it.
 As will your budget.